adrinamin/show-ip/README.md

 # show-ip
-Different client implementations of the free ipify API
+Implementations of the free ipify API for testing purposes.